LinusExploit/iphone13/README.md

 <br>
 Check Apple Site if an iphone13 is available
 <br>
 The script connects to apple website and once the page open purchase for any device it will alert the user.
+The current version will make a call to the user phone number.
 <br>
 The script can be easily customized to send the alert for a specific iphone model/capacity/color.
 <br>